Voltline/L25-Compiler/README.md

     return d;
 }
 ```
+&emsp; Although nested functions are allowed, inner functions **cannot access symbols in the outer scope**.

-* Definition and Invocation of Multidimensional Arrays:
+* *Definition and Invocation of Multidimensional Arrays*:
 ```L25
 ...
 main {